RedHatEMEA/bpms-fuse-order-demo/README.md

 1. In the Deploy -> Deployments view remove the current deployment and create a new deployment unit.
 We want to select the Request strategy.

-Group Id : com.redhat.emea.example.bfod
+Group Id : com.redhat.emea.example.bfod <br/>
-Artifact ID : bfod-bpm
+Artifact ID : bfod-bpm<br/>
 Version : 1.0.0

 ===================

 If you stop and start the vagrant VM Fuse and the Web Interface are not started.
-There is a script to start these (in /vagrant after ssh in_
+There is a script to start these (in /vagrant after ssh in)